How to Create Blog Posts That Actually Drive Traffic (and Appointments)

 - And provide a next step

 Seems simple right?
-This process, along with a few specific SEO tips that I’ll cover, will do everything you want.
+This process, along with a few specific SEO for doctors tips that I’ll cover, will do everything you want.
 Here’s what it looks like in practice.

 Step 1: Answer a question.